 Now for what to wear.
 You need to wear a lot of layers so that you're warm but not too many that you sweat in your sleep and your sweat freezes.
 A tank top, thermal long sleeve top, and a puffer jacket works well for me.
 For the bottoms I wear fleece-lined leggings and sweat pants on top of that combined with fuzzy socks and a beanie.

 *Protip: keep your water bottle in your sleeping bag so it wont freeze overnight

 and once it warms up it will keep you warm too!

-You may think your car seats are comfortable enough to get by without any added cushions but after your first night you may think differently.
-An inflatable car mattress is an inexpensive alternative that will actually provide comfort!
+You may think your car seats are comfortable enough to get by without any added cushions but after your first night of sleeping on them- I'm sure you will think differently!
+An inflatable car mattress is an inexpensive alternative that will actually provide comfort.
 You can find this inexpensive version on Amazon.
 It has a pump that you can plug into your car's cigarette lighter and fills up in minutes and is actually pretty comfortable!
-What i like about it is that is has cushions that fill the gap between the back and front seats so the mattress lays flat and you have more room.
+What I like about it is that is has cushions that fill the gap between the back and front seats so the mattress lays flat and you have more room.

 6. How to get the best sleep possible in a vehicle not made for sleeping.

 Actually sleeping is the easy part, its all the other stuff that makes this tricky and annoying: changing in your car, arranging all of your luggage and trying to keep everything organized, etc. Sleep with your head elevated.
 Doing so keeps you from getting sick and helps you get an overall better quality of sleep.
 If you are sleeping in your car on a hill, turn your head to the highest part of the vehicle